dlanza1/ExDeMon/doc/users-manual/metrics-filter.md

 An example:

 ```
+# No metrics generated more than 24h ago
+filter.timestamp.expire = 24h
 # CLUSTER must be "cluster1"
 # and HOST must be "host1" or "host2"
 # and NOT_VALID must not be defined